amilworks/Econ_notes/README.md

-# Econ_notes
-Notes on Economics involving calculus
+# Notes on Economics Involving Calculus